 The other consideration when choosing a muffler and exhaust system modification is, of course, backpressure.
 All those twists, turns and holes that the hot exhaust gases are forced through in the muffler slow down and restrict the gases' migration toward the tailpipe.
 That restriction results in increased pressure, which forces the engine to work harder to expel the gas, which leads to a reduction in power.
 Less pressure equals more power, and more sound.
 Begin your research by listening to as many different muffler sounds as you can, like the sound test of these eight Flowmaster mufflers that range from mild to wake-the-neighbors.
 Choose the one you like and rest easy knowing you can always change up the sound if you get tired of it (or get too many complaints).

 Thanks to advances in muffler design, you can now choose what kind of sound you prefer and even how loud it is.
 Most late model cars have a bolt-on exhaust system after the catalytic converters, so installing a new system that's engineered for your specific vehicle couldn't be easier.
 Many manufacturers now offer custom outlets, so you can choose one that matches your ride's exterior.
 The muffler is just one popular modification when it comes to tweaking the exhaust system, with headers, catalytic converters and tailpipes presenting other options.

-Whatever you decide to modify, you'll be in good company because exhaust system upgrades are increasingly popular and there are plenty of well-known suppliers in the game, including Flowmaster, MagnaFlow, Thrush, and Dynomax.
+Whatever you decide to modify, you'll be in good company because exhaust system upgrades are increasingly popular, and there are plenty of well-known suppliers in the game like Flowmaster, MagnaFlow, Thrush, and Dynomax.
 When you're shopping with Advance, be sure to add your vehicle to ensure a proper fit.